RedHatInsights/backstage-plugin-kafka-info/README.md

                 xs: "span 4"
 ```

-Finally, for any component where Kafka consumer information is desired, add the annotation `kafka-info/consumer-group: <consumer-group-name>`.
+Finally, for any component where Kafka consumer information is desired, add the annotation `kafka-info/consumer-groups: consumer-group1,consumer-group2`.

 ## Development
 To start the app, run: